DQA2026/COMMAT-D-26-01775/README.md

 As discussed above, the crystallographic orientations were intentionally designed such that the dislocation propagates along a closed loop within its original crystal under periodic boundary conditions.

-This motion is illustrated in:
+This motion is illustrated in: `DislocationInMotion.mp4` and `DislocationInMotionExplained.png`.

-- `DislocationInMotion.mp4`
-- `DislocationInMotionExplained.png`

 During deformation, the inserted full dislocation occasionally dissociates into two partial dislocations.
 Since the two partials remain spatially close throughout the simulation, their average $x$ coordinate is used to evaluate the dislocation velocity.

-The extracted velocity data are provided in:
+The extracted velocity data are provided in `DislocationVelocity_SRxxxx_T750`.

-- `DislocationVelocity_SRxxxx_T750`

 Dislocation identification was performed using the OVITO DXA algorithm.
 Occasional duplicate identification of the same dislocation may occur under certain configurations; however, this does not affect the extracted velocity trends or the conclusions of the present work.